SupportClass/lfg-sublistener/README.md

 Upon hearing one, it emits a NodeCG API message that other bundles can listen to and use.
 Also displays recent subscriptions on the dashboard.

+If [lfg-twitchapi](https://github.com/SupportClass/lfg-twitchapi) is present, sublistener will also poll the API every 60 seconds to fill in any gaps left by TwitchNotify.

 ## Installation
 - Install to `nodecg/bundles/lfg-sublistener`
 - Create `nodecg/cfg/lfg-sublistener.json` with a valid [twitch-irc configuration](https://github.com/Schmoopiie/twitch-irc/wiki#configuration).
 - NOTE: There is a custom boolean parameter called "chatevents".
-If 'false', chat events will not be hooked, thereby saving CPU and RAM.
+This is used only for testing.
+When enabled, it lets the broadcaster use `!sendsub <name>` and `!sendsubforce <name>` to simulate subsription events.

 ### Config Example
 ```json